hrbrmstr/aggregators-auto-redirect/README.md

 # Automatic Redirection to source posts from aggregators

-A Quantum Firefox (shld work in Chrome) unpacked WebExtension to find and load the real page link in aggregator re-posts
+A modern Firefox packed & unpacked (which shld work in Chrome) WebExtension to find and load the real page link in blog aggregator re-posts.

 ## What's Inside The Tin